 EDTA is a versatile titrant that can be used to analyze virtually all metal ions.
-Although EDTA is the usual titrant when the titrand is a metal ion, it cannot be used to titrate anions.
-In the later case, Ag^+ or Hg^{2+} are suitable titrants.
+Although EDTA is the usual titrant when the titrand is a metal ion, it cannot be used to titrate anions, for which Ag^+ or Hg^{2+} are suitable titrants.

-Solutions of EDTA are prepared from its soluble disodium salt, $Na_2H_2Y \cdot 2H_2O$ and standardized by titrating against a solution made from the primary standard CaCO3.
+Solutions of EDTA are prepared from its soluble disodium salt, Na2H2Y•2H2O, and standardized by titrating against a solution made from the primary standard CaCO3.
 Solutions of Ag+ and Hg2+ are prepared using AgNO3 and Hg(NO3)2, both of which are secondary standards.
 Standardization is accomplished by titrating against a solution prepared from primary standard grade NaCl.